 Of course the signal could occur in a state for which we did not model a recovery.
 In this case the signal is ignored.
 The recovery for a particular signal and state may also depend on further conditions.
-For example exception 1 depends on a count and takes a different recovery if the exception occurs several times (which may be a persistent attack).
+For example, exception 1 of the SBB depends on a count and takes a different recovery of the exception occurs several times (which may be a persistent attack).
 Each branch sets the appropriate recovery state in the state machine control data structure and also rolls back any variables that were part of a transaction where the recovery leaves that transaction.
-The handler exits via a siglongjmp which will return to the end of the sigsetjmp used in the amihm process (Figure4).

-To demonstrate the code and signal handling we have executed it on a CHERI morello PC.
+To demonstrate the code and signal handling we have executed it on a CHERI Morello PC.
 The code for the barcode reading and processing states is 'seeded' with an invalid memory access (using a data value as a pointer) so that a SIGPROT exception can be generated.
 SIGALRM timeouts are easily simulated by not responding to the user interface simulation code.
 The console output provided by the demonstration program provides a record of the occurrence of exceptions.